 Trolley History in the Kennebunks

-Trolley service, in the area where the Seashore Trolley Museum is located today, was initially provided by a small electric trolley line called The Mousam River Railroad, which began operating in 1893.
+Trolley History in the Kennebunks began with service, in the area where the Seashore Trolley Museum is located today and was initially provided by a small electric trolley line called The Mousam River Railroad, which began operating in 1893.
 It was a short, two mile line between Sanford and Springvale, Maine, just west of the towns of Kennebunk, Kennebunkport and Arundel.

 The line was built by the owners of two mills in Sanford to haul coal to power the mills and deliver the necessary raw materials from a connection with the Boston & Maine Railroad in Springvale.
 The trolley line also moved the finished products back to Springvale to be shipped to market by the railroad.